CAS-CS/Lectures/RL/L15 Policy improvement theorem.md

 ---
 # Assignment
+- State and prove policy evaluation theorem.
-- Write and explain pseudocode (or algorithm) for policy iteration
+- Write and explain pseudocode (or algorithm) for policy iteration.
-- Write and explain pseudocode (or algorithm) for value iteration
+- Write and explain pseudocode (or algorithm) for value iteration.
-- Explain Example 4.2 from the reference book
+- Explain Example 4.2 from the reference book.